 Students interested in the military can contact a local military recruiting office to arrange testing.

 (Preliminary Scholastic Aptitude Test and National Merit Scholarship Qualifying Test)

 The PSAT is a standardized test that provides students with firsthand practice for the SAT.
 It also gives students the opportunity to enter NMSC scholarship programs and gain access to college/career planning resources.
 The PSAT measures critical reading skills, math problem-solving skills, and writing skills.

 10th Graders can opt to take it

 What is the fee for the exam and when is the deadline to register?

-The fee for the exam is $17.00 for 10th graders.
+The fee for Grade 10 students is set by CollegeBoard each year.
+Grade 10 families will be given advance notice of the costs and an opportunity to register in September.
 There is no fee for the cost of the PSAT/NMSQT for Grade 11 students.
 All 11th grade students will be registered to take the exam.

 The SAT is an entrance exam used by most colleges to make admissions decisions.
 The idea of the SAT is to provide colleges with one common assessment that can be used to compare all applicants.
 There are two SAT sections: Math, Evidence-Based Reading and Writing, and an optional Essay.